domcain/seadragon-analysis-tools/docs/docs/packages-used.md

 Listed below are the imported python modules used in this project.

-!!! info "Need more info?"
-Click on any of the headings to read module documentation
+??? note "Need more info?"
+    Click on any of the headings to read module documentation.

-## Packages used in the user interface code, `SDS Analytics.py`
+## User Interface
+`SDS Analytics.py` acts as the `main.py` seen in a variety of other projects.
+This file creates the user interface.

-[tkinter](https://docs.python.org/3/library/tkinter.html): This package provides the building blocks of the user interface.
-It is the standard Python interface to the Tcl/Tk GUI toolkit.
+[tkinter](https://docs.python.org/3/library/tkinter.html) is the standard Python interface to the Tcl/Tk GUI toolkit.
+This package provides the building blocks of the user interface.

-[tkinterdnd2](https://pypi.org/project/tkinterdnd2/): This package provides the functionality behind the 'drag & drop'.
+[tkinterdnd2](https://pypi.org/project/tkinterdnd2/): This package provides the 'drag & drop' functionality to the interface.

-## Packages used in the data analysis code, `data_analysis.py`
+## Data Analysis
+`data_analysis.py`

 [xlrd](https://pypi.org/project/xlrd/): This package provides the tools required to read and analyse data from input excel files.